-- the "information" page which provides brief details on the currently selected object. - the "Messages" page shows alarms that the last analysis has produced.
-Alarms are structured and may have different degrees of urgency.
-Please refer to the specific documentation of each analyzer for details. - the "Console" page displays messages to users.
+the "Information" page which provides brief details on the currently selected object.

+- the "Messages" page shows most important messages, especially all the alarms, that the Frama-C kernel or plug-ins generated.
+Please refer to the specific documentation of each plug-in in order to get the exact form of alarms. - the "Console" page displays messages to users in a textual way.
 That is the very same output than the one shown in batch mode.